PPPLDeepLearning/plasma-python/docs/PrincetonUTutorial.md

 /usr/local/openmpi/cuda-8.0/3.0.0/intel170/x86_64/bin/mpicc
 ```

-If you source activate the Anaconda environment after loading the openmpi, you would pick the MPI from Anaconda, which is not good and could lead to errors.
+If you `source activate` the Anaconda environment **after** loading the OpenMPI library, your application would be built with the MPI library from Anaconda, which has worse performance on this cluster and could lead to errors.
+See [On Computing Well: Installing and Running ‘mpi4py’ on the Cluster](https://oncomputingwell.princeton.edu/2018/11/installing-and-running-mpi4py-on-the-cluster/) for a related discussion.

 #### Location of the data on Tigress

-The JET and D3D datasets containing multi-modal time series of sensory measurements leading up to deleterious events called plasma disruptions are located on `/tigress/FRNN` filesystem on Princeton U clusters.
+The JET and D3D datasets contain multi-modal time series of sensory measurements leading up to deleterious events called plasma disruptions.
+The datasets are located in the `/tigress/FRNN` project directory of the [GPFS](https://www.ibm.com/support/knowledgecenter/en/SSPT3X_3.0.0/com.ibm.swg.im.infosphere.biginsights.product.doc/doc/bi_gpfs_overview.html) filesystem on Princeton University clusters.

-Fo convenience, create following symbolic links:
+For convenience, create following symbolic links:
 ```bash
 cd /tigress/<netid>
 ln -s /tigress/FRNN/shot_lists shot_lists